 Infectious Disease Victories

-By 1950, infectious diseases has been almost wiped out.
+By 1950, infectious diseases have been almost wiped out.
 The average life expectancy of Americans went from 48 years in 1900 to 67 years in 1950.
 People were living longer, and since 95% of coronary heart disease deaths occur after the age of 55, people were now living long enough to die of CHD, and this added to the perception of a surge in CHD deaths.

 These three factors converged to make it seem that a heart disease “epidemic” had been born.